SurbhimJaiswal/android-intent-sharing/README.md

   * artwork (`android.net.Uri`) artwork to use for this track (needs to be `file` schema)

+## Preserving your app's client id

+Because the upload is handled by an external application (the official SoundCloud app) you might want to pass in the client id of the calling app.
+At the moment this is done by adding the machine tag `"soundcloud:created-with-client-id=your-apps-client-id` to the metadata:

+    String clientId = "my_client_id";
+    Intent intent = new Intent("com.soundcloud.android.SHARE")
+        .putExtra("com.soundcloud.android.extra.tags", new String[] {
+            "soundcloud:created-with-client-id="+clientId
+        });

+See the method `shareSound()` in `Record.java` for an example.
+You can verify that all machine tags are set correctly by going to the track edit page ([track tags screenshot][]).

 ## I need more control over how the file is uploaded!

 The share intent tries to cover the basic use cases but sometimes you just want